Care farming: Effectiveness

 Working on a care farm can help adult offenders gain new skills.
 In nineteenth century Scotland, teaching farming skills to young offenders was tried as a means of reducing recidivism and promoting honest labour.
-The farm school at Riddrie in the period 1866-68 taught 158 boys.
-Of these, 64 were subsequently described as "doing well" (ie keeping out of a life of crime).
-The Riddrie experiment ended due to unrelated costs issues in 1871.
-More studies on care farming are desirable to determine whether it can be an alternative and adjuvant therapy for people with certain mental illnesses (such as anxiety or depression).
+The farm school at Riddrie admitted (or received) 158 boys between 1866 and 1868.
+Of these, 64 were subsequently described as "doing well", meaning they were considered to be living respectable and productive lives.
+The Riddrie experiment ended because of unrelated financial issues in 1871.
+More studies on care farming are desirable to determine whether it can be an alternative or adjunct therapy for people with certain mental illnesses (such as anxiety or depression).

-Care farming can be beneficial for the animals on the farm.
+Care farming may also benefit farm animals, although evidence is limited.
 For example, greater exposure to humans has the potential to reduce some of the stresses caused by typical agricultural practices.
 Having more people see the animals may increase the detection of parasites or other animal health issues.